XinRC/CS-1134/lecture3/README.md

 ## Iterators / Iterable

->Iterable: An item that is able to be an iterator.
+>Iterable: An item that is able to become an iterator.
 This includes lists and strings.

 >Iterators: The item will be iterated through.